-A piece of sandpaper can be helpful before you paint your objects, applying light pressure as it will help them stick better.
+A piece of fine grit sandpaper can be helpful before you paint your objects, applying light pressure as it will help them stick better.
 Generally, “wet-dry” sandpaper is the best option, as it helps prevent particles of dust from marring your projects, so it may be a good idea to pick up some of these at your local home improvement store.

 Wax Paper and Aluminum Foil

 These two things will be very important as part of your work surface.
 I always spread out wax paper over my work area.
 Clay won’t stick to it and can handle all the rigors of rolling and kneading. (sometimes I use two layers just in case – a sheet can get worn out after awhile)

 For the obvious reason you can’t use wax paper as a liner in the oven, I line the dish with aluminum foil; clay never sticks to foil.
 I think you could also use parchment paper, as I believe it has a heat tolerance of up to 300 degrees and polymer clay needs 275.